Dell Technologies (NYSE:DELL) Issues Q1 2023 Earnings Guidance

-Dell Technologies (NYSE:DELL – Get Rating) updated its first quarter 2023 earnings guidance on Friday.
+Dell Technologies (NYSE:DELL – Get Rating) issued an update on its first quarter 2023 earnings guidance on Friday morning.
 The company provided EPS guidance of $1.250-$1.500 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.450.
 The company issued revenue guidance of $24.50 billion-$25.70 billion, compared to the consensus revenue estimate of $24.65 billion.

-Several research analysts have weighed in on the company.
-Sanford C. Bernstein upgraded Dell Technologies from a market perform rating to an outperform rating and increased their price objective for the stock from $35.57 to $72.00 in a research report on Monday, January 10th.
-Zacks Investment Research cut Dell Technologies from a buy rating to a hold rating in a research report on Monday, February 28th.
-Bank of America raised their price target on Dell Technologies from $66.00 to $68.00 and gave the stock a buy rating in a research report on Wednesday, November 24th.
-Barclays decreased their price target on Dell Technologies from $59.00 to $54.00 in a research report on Friday, February 25th.
-Finally, Morgan Stanley decreased their target price on Dell Technologies from $68.00 to $66.00 and set an overweight rating on the stock in a research report on Friday, February 25th.
-Four investment analysts have rated the stock with a hold rating, twelve have given a buy rating and one has assigned a strong buy rating to the stock.
-According to MarketBeat, the stock presently has a consensus rating of Buy and an average price target of $93.27.

 About Dell Technologies (Get Rating)